How to create and configure an additional disk on an instance

 Initialising the disk with DISKPART

-Right-click on the Start Menu button and open Run.
+Right-click the Start Menu and open Run.

 initialise disk

-Type cmd and click OK to open the command line application.
+Type cmd and click OK.

 run prompt